naelaboraya/Threads-in-java/README.md

   *  The results showed that the thread pool implementation was the fastest, followed by the threads implementation, and the regular implementation was the slowest.

 ```
-Results for testing the functions with number_of_files = 10 , seed = System.currentTimeMillis() to Ex2_1.test a different seed each time , and bound = 100 :
+Results for testing the functions with number_of_files = 10 , seed = System.currentTimeMillis() to test a different seed each time , and bound = 100 :

     1. Normal function :
        Total number of lines = 433